 Locks are not required but encouraged.
 The school is not responsible for any missing items.
 Students in grades 5 & 6 will have locks available to rent for \$2.00 per school year.
 The student will pay for lost or damaged locks (\$5.00 fee).
-Only school locks may be used on lockers.
-Students are strongly advised not to share their combinations with others.
+Only school issued locks should be used and students are encouraged not to share their combinations with others.
 All school lockers can be searched at the discretion of the administration.
 There should be no assumption of privacy concerning school lockers.

 The administration must have the ability to search lockers to ensure tidiness, to look for inappropriate items being stored in lockers, and to help fight theft at the school.
-All belongings should be stored in locker.
+All belongings should be stored in the locker, unless otherwise instructed by teachers or administration.